Roberto Piccoli

-Roberto Piccoli (born 27 January 2001) is an Italian professional footballer who plays as a forward for club Fiorentina and the Italy national team.
+Roberto Piccoli (born 27 January 2001) is an Italian professional footballer who plays as a forward for club Bologna, on loan from Fiorentina, and the Italy national team.

 Club career

 Youth

 Piccoli began playing football at the age of ten for Tritium Calcio, which plays in the fourth division of Italian football.
-At the age of thirteen, he made a move to the Atalanta youth academy after being noticed by Maurizio Costanzi, head of Atalanta youth development.
+At the age of thirteen, he made a move to the youth academy of Atalanta after being noticed by Maurizio Costanzi, head of Atalanta youth development.
 Piccoli remained with Atalanta for the entirety of his youth career.

 Piccoli had a successful youth career while playing for Atalanta in the Campionato Primavera 1.
 In the 2018–19 season, he scored 14 goals in the league which eventually helped Atalanta lift the Campionato Primavera 1 trophy.
 Piccoli had a similar performance in the 2019–20 season where he scored a total of 7 goals in the league which eventually saw his Atalanta side lift the Campionato Primavera 1 title once again.